-Employment Tax Incentive Act - Section 6
+Employment Tax Incentive Act - Section 6 (submission originally made in 2021)

-65. Section 6 of the ETI Act contains the following proviso inserted in terms of section 59 of the Taxation Laws Amendment Bill (TLAB), 2021:
+227. Section 6 of the ETI Act contains the following proviso inserted in terms of section 59 of the Taxation Laws Amendment Bill (TLAB), 2021:

 "Provided that the employee is not, in fulfilling the conditions of their employment contract during any month, mainly involved in the activity of studying, unless the employer and employee have entered into a learning programme as defined in section 1 of the Skills Development Act, 1998 (Act No. 97 of 1998), and, in determining the time spent studying in proportion to the total time for which the employee is employed, the time must be based on actual hours spent studying and employed." [our emphasis]